top of page

 Examples where the stress is at the start or middle:

-Because we say BEN‑e‑fit, with the emphasis at the start, we don't double the final t.
+Because we say 'BEN‑e‑fit' with the stress at the start, we don't double the t.

 And then English does what English always does

-Sadly, the rules don't always stick.
+The rules don't always stick.
 Some words ignore stress patterns entirely, usually for historical reasons or because usage settled before anyone tried to tidy things up.
+Here are some rule-breakers.

 • travel → travelled